Co-Evolving Latent Action World Models: Experiments

 \subsection{Visual Planning}

-To evaluate the final utility of our world model for downstream control, we assess the planning performance of our adapted world models using the VP\textsuperscript{2} benchmark~\citep{tian2023control}.
-We take the CoLA-World and two-stage models previously fine-tuned on the RoboDesk dataset and evaluate their ability to solve four challenging manipulation tasks using a sampling-based Model Predictive Control planner.
-The results, summarized in \cref{tab:visual planning}, indicate that our CoLA-World paradigm demonstrates a clear advantage over the two-stage approach, especially on Upright Block task.
+To evaluate the final utility of our world model for downstream control, we assess the planning performance of the adapted world models using the VP\textsuperscript{2} benchmark~\citep{tian2023control}.
+We take the CoLA-World and two-stage models previously fine-tuned on the RoboDesk dataset in \cref{subsec: real action adaptation} and evaluate their ability to solve five challenging manipulation tasks using a sampling-based Model Predictive Control planner.
+All runs are conducted using 5 seeds.
+We also list the results reported by AdaWorld (which can also be seen as a two-stage approach) for a comprehensive comparison.
+The results, summarized in \cref{tab:visual planning}, indicate that our CoLA-World paradigm demonstrates a clear advantage over both the two-stage approach and AdaWorld, especially on Upright Block.
 This confirms that the superior simulation quality demonstrated in \cref{subsec: real action adaptation} translates into more reliable prediction results for the planner, leading to more effective control.
+More evaluation details and results can be found in \cref{app: evaluation_vp2}.

-On several complex tasks, both methods exhibited low performance, underscoring the inherent difficulty of these high-precision manipulation problems for any planner relying purely on a learned visual model.
+On several complex tasks, all methods exhibited low performance, underscoring the inherent difficulty of these high-precision manipulation problems for any planner relying purely on a learned visual model.
 Nevertheless, the consistent and sometimes substantial performance gains achieved by CoLA-World on the tractable tasks strongly validate our joint training methodology as a more effective foundation for real-world control applications.